 (3) This column represents the aggregate grant date fair value for the stock awards granted/modified in the applicable year, computed in accordance with FASB ASC Topic 718.
 The assumptions used to value these awards can be found in Note 5 to the financial statements included in our 2016 Annual Report on Form 10-K. For an overview of the features of the 2016 awards, see "-Components of compensation-Long-term equity incentive awards".
 Awards with performance conditions are computed based on the probable outcome of the performance condition as of the grant date for the award.
 The amounts shown for Messrs.
 Clarke, Dey, Coughlin, Freund and House represent the maximum grant date fair value for the performance-based restricted stock granted or modified in 2016.
-The incremental maximum grant date fair value of Mr. Clarke's performance-based restricted stock award granted in 2016 is \$17,194.
-The maximum grant date fair value of Mr. House's performance-based restricted stock award granted in 2016 is \$17,194.
-The maximum grant date fair value of Mr. House's performance-based restricted stock award granted in 2016 award granted in 2016 declined \$51,570.
+The incremental maximum grant date fair value of Mr. Clarke's performance-based restricted stock award granted in 2014 and modified in 2016 is \$259,500.
+The incremental maximum grant date fair value of Mr. House's performance-based restricted stock award granted in 2014 and modified in 2016 declined \$51,570.

 (4) This column represents the aggregate grant date fair value for the stock option awards granted/modified in the applicable year, computed in accordance with FASB ASC Topic 718.
 The assumptions used to value these awards can be found in Note 5 to the financial statements included in our 2016 Annual Report on Form 10-K. For an overview of the features of the 2016 awards, see "-Components of compensation-Long-term equity incentive awards".
 Awards with performance conditions are computed based on the probable outcome of the performance condition as of the grant date for the award.
-(5) This column represents the amounts earned under the applicable year annual cash incentive award programs based on achievement of performance goals under the program.
-For a description of the program,

 (5) This column represents the amounts earned under the applicable year annual cash incentive award programs based on achievement of performance goals under the program.
-For a description of the program including the 2016 performance goals under the program, see "-Components of compensation-Annual cash incentive compensation."
+For a description of the program, including the 2016 performance goals under the program, see "-Components of compensation-Annual cash incentive compensation."